VkumarStack/CS35L-Notes/README.md

 - `diff FILE1 FILE2` outputs differences between FILE1 and FILE2.
 ### Shell Scripting
 - Shell scripting essentially boils down to making use of the shell's existing commands to create other scripts, as well as basic computer science structures such as variables, comparisons, and loops.
+- When creating a shell script, include at the top of the script `#!/bin/sh` or `#!/bin/bash`, which indicates what environment the system should execute the script in (sh or Bash)
 #### Expansions
 - The shell will expand certain characters if they are not in quotes.
 Use single quotes to prevent characters from being expanded and to literally  (except for ' itself).
 Double quotes will also literally interpret most characters except for '$', '`', and '\'.
 - One form of expansion done by the shell is globbing, which looks for pattern (similar to regex, but not the same) in filenames.
 This involves the characters '?', '*'